core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Such a restriction places severe practical limitations on the links that can be registered.

 As above, the impact of undesirable links depends on the extent to which the lookup client relies on the RD.
-To avoid the limitations, RD applications should consider <!-- can we pull in RFC6919 to make this normative? --> prescribe that lookup clients only use the discovered information as hints, and describe which pieces of information need to be verified with the server because they impact the application's security.
+To avoid the limitations, RD applications should consider <!-- can we pull in RFC6919 to make this normative? --> prescribing that lookup clients only use the discovered information as hints, and describe which pieces of information need to be verified with the server because they impact the application's security.

 ## Link confidentiality